 GARP Phase 1 culminated in the 1st Global Forum on Bacterial Infections: Balancing Treatment Access and Antibiotic Resistance on October 3-5, 2011, in New Delhi, India.
 Since GARP Phase 2 began in 2012, national working groups have been established in Mozambique, Nepal, Tanzania, and Uganda.

-The Global Antibiotic Resistance Partnership is supported by the Bill & Melinda Gates Foundation and an independent public policy grant from Merck & Co., Inc (known as MSD outside the United States and Canada).
+The Global Antibiotic Resistance Partnership is supported by the Bill & Melinda Gates Foundation and an independent public policy grant from Merck & Co., Inc., Kenilworth, NJ, USA.